BingoBoy/phpwdsltest/README.md

 # phpwdsltest
-A wordpress function to consome a web service
+A wordpress function to consume a web service